GreptimeTeam/docs/docs/user-guide/continuous-aggregation/usecase-example.md

 select * from ngx_country;
 ```

-or if you want to group the data by time window, you can use the following query:
+Or if you want to group the data by time window, you can use the following query:

 ```sql
 /* input table create same as above */